 For the broken hearted!
 Or the people who have had a rough few months on The Tinder.

-These cookies are dedicated to my former single self who sort of hated Valentine’s day and would vom a little bit when she’d see cute couples at Whole Foods buying groceries to cook dinner with each other.
+These cookies are dedicated to my former single self who sort of hated Valentine’s day and would vom a little bit when she’d see cute couples at the grocery store buying groceries to cook dinner with each other.
 So much side-eye but only because I was really lonely and isolated.
 Looking back I should’ve learned to enjoy that time so much more.

 I say enjoy being single.
 Learn to be ok with being all alone.
 I wasn’t so great at it; I wish I was better at it.